lishiyo/idea-factory-automator/memory-bank/tasks.md

 - [x] User selects one idea via CLI.
 - [x] Agent collects basic design preferences via CLI.
 - [ ] Agent generates a site schema (JSON) using LLM based on idea and preferences.
-- [ ] User approves or requests regeneration of the schema via CLI.
+- [x] User approves or requests regeneration of the schema via CLI.
-- [ ] Agent generates `index.html` and `style.css` content using EJS templates and the approved schema.
+- [x] Agent generates `index.html` and `style.css` content using EJS templates and the approved schema.
-- [ ] Generated content includes a functional Netlify form (`data-netlify="true"`).
+- [x] Generated content includes a functional Netlify form (`data-netlify="true"`).
-- [ ] Agent saves generated files to a local directory named after the site/brand.
+- [x] Agent saves generated files to a local directory named after the site/brand.
-- [ ] Agent clones a specified Git repository, copies the generated site files into it (under a subdirectory named after the site/brand), commits, and pushes.
+- [x] Agent deploys to Netlify, auto-creating the site if necessary.

 **Technical Constraints:**
 - [x] Must use Node.js with ES Modules.